 The fact that the same percent-wise change in coverage (copy number) leads to a higher fold change for deletions than for amplifications means that given the same amplification and deletion fold change cutoff there is a higher risk of calling false positive deletions than amplifications - it takes less coverage fluctuation to pass the fold change cutoff for deletions.

-Given a sample purity of %, and a desired detection level (absolute value of fold-change in 100% pure sample) of , the following formula gives the required fold-change cutoff:
+Given a sample purity of %, and a desired detection level (absolute value of fold-change in 100% pure sample) of , the following formula gives the required fold-change cutoff for an amplification:

-For example, if the sample purity is 40%, and you want to detect 6-fold amplifications or deletions (e.g. 12 copies instead of 2, or 2 copies instead of 12), then the cutoff should be:
+For example, if the sample purity is 40%, and you want to detect 6-fold amplifications (e.g. 12 copies instead of 2), then the cutoff should be:

 The CNV and LOH Detection tool calls CNVs that are both global outliers on the target-level, and locally consistent on the region-level.
 The tool produces several outputs, which are described below.